Spartan Marching Band | History of the MSU Fight Song | MSU's Fight Song Lyrics | Alma Mater - MSU Shadows Lyrics

 Today students - their identities kept private - take turns being Sparty.
 Because of the costume size, Sparty aspirants must be between 5-10 and 6-2 in height.
 Candidates who fit the physical needs are chosen after a hands-on process that includes tryouts and interviews.

-The Sparty Mascot Program is run and funded by the Student Alumni Foundation.
+The Sparty Mascot Program is run and funded by the MSU Alumni Association.
+For more information, visit https://alumni.msu.edu/traditions/sparty/index.cfm.

-The 300-member Spartan Marching Band, which enters its 139th season in 2008, is one of the oldest and most recognized university marching bands in the country.
-The Director of the Spartan Marching Band is John T. Madden, who is in his 21st season leading the group.
+The 300-member Spartan Marching Band, which enters its 148th season in 2018, is one of the oldest and most respected university marching bands in the country.
+The Director of the Spartan Marching Band is David Thornton, who is in his second season leading the group.

 The Spartan Marching Band was the 1988 recipient of the Louis Sudler Trophy for collegiate marching bands, administered by the John Philip Sousa Foundation.